marbaloo/marbaloo_telegram/README.rst

                             })

-But if you want to use more interactive interface, you can get bot dispatcher from plugin and define your telegram controller after ``cherrypy.engine.start``,
+But if you want to use more interactive interface, you can get bot dispatcher from plugin and define your telegram controller after ``cherrypy.engine.start``.